 With money flowing into Bucharest faster than the Dambovita River, the cityscape is shifting rapidly.
 Before it changes completely, check out old Bucharest along Lipscani Street, a garment district with more than six centuries of architecture.
 But hurry: shiny new cafes are starting to appear.
 A great guide to the sites is the Lipscani Panoramic Map, published by the Pro Patrimonio foundation (www.propatrimonio.org) with support from the United States Embassy.
 Of course, it wouldn't be Romania without Dracula, and Lipscani is also home to the ruins of one of his castles: Curtea Veche, or Old Court (Franceza 21-23; 40-21-314-0375), the ruins of a fortress built way back in 1459 by the man otherwise known as Vlad the Impaler.

-WHAT TO DO AT NIGHT - Classical music reigns supreme, and the premier venue is still the Romanian Atheneum, a neo-Classical concert hall built in 1888 and home to the George Enescu Philharmonic (Benjamin Franklin 1; 40-21-315-2567; www.bucharest-philharmonic.ro).
+Classical music reigns supreme, and the premier venue is still the Romanian Atheneum, a neo-Classical concert hall built in 1888 and home to the George Enescu Philharmonic (Benjamin Franklin 1; 40-21-315-2567; www.bucharest-philharmonic.ro).
 A few blocks away, the Bucharest National Opera (Mihail Kogalniceanu 70-72; 40-21-314-6980; www.operanb.ro) has a reputation for a strong ensemble cast — no prima donnas here.
 The opera company offers its premiere of "Manon Lescaut" this month.

 If you want cocktails with your performance, go to Deja-Vu (Nicolae Balcescu 25; 40-21-311-2322), a bar that turns drinking into a kind of cabaret.
 Order their version of a B-52 (Kahlua, Bailey's and triple sec) and the bartender will place a Russian military helmet on your head and bang it with the cocktail shaker until you finish the shot.